grimandgreedy/viewport-lib/README.md

 # viewport-lib

 `viewport-lib` is a gpu-accelerated 3D viewport library for rust.
-It works with any GUI framework that gives you access to a wgpu device, queue, and render target: `eframe`/`egui`, `winit`, `Iced`, `Slint`, and others.
+It works with any GUI framework that gives you access to a wgpu device, queue, and render target.

 <table>
   <tr>